15 Smart Money Tips Every Woman Should Know

 • Next: 3–6 months of expenses.

-• Keep it separate so you’re not tempted to dip in.
+Keep it in a separate account so you’re not tempted to dip in.
+That buffer = peace of mind when life surprises you.

 14. Set Calendar Reminders for Money Check-Ins